rohitroyny/my-daily-planner/README.md

 `public/`: Static assets like CSS and client-side JS.
 `db/`: Contains the SQL database file.
 `app.js`: Entry point for the application.
-`initialize_db.js`: Script to initialize the database with schema and seed data.

 ## Quick Start
 To get this project up and running locally on your computer: